• Skip to primary navigation

 matar paneer in a bowl and a bread basket

-If you like paneer and peas, combine the two and you get mutter or matar paneer masala!
+If you like paneer and peas, combine the two and you get matar paneer masala!
 Simple and fresh, it tastes of lazy winter days.
-Plus, this recipe is fresh and wholesome with no added cream, butter and milk.
+Plus, this recipe is light and easy with no cream, butter, milk or cashews (these are usually added in a restaurant-style matar paneer recipe).
+Since this is more of a home-style, everyday dish (much like paneer bhurji), you don't need these ingredients.

 Matar paneer was my mother’s regular when I was growing up in New Delhi, India.
 In those days, packaged or frozen food was not readily available, and people bought their veggies from street vendors who had heaps of fresh seasonal vegetables arranged neatly on their carts.
 When the subziwala (vegetable seller) called, the neighbourhood aunties, baskets in hand, came out and bought what they wanted, but not before they had gone back and forth over the prices of everything!
 My mother was no exception and bought her choice of vegetables ... after the requisite haggling of course.
 In the winter, it was always carrots, beetroot, okra and peas with a fistful of green chillis or cilantro thrown in for free (if the subziwala was in a good mood).